5 Signs Your Hip Has Poor Alignment

 And many more…

-What is the potential downside of having a long term hip problem?
+What is the potential downside of having long term issues with alignment of hips?

 - It can lead to early development of arthritis